 REMOVING tobacco from supermarket shelves under new laws has not gone down well with traders and customers.

-A week ago, all large shops in the country were forced to cover up cigarettes and tobacco products from public view after evidence showed that cigarette displays in shops can encourage young people to start smoking.
+A week ago, all large shops in the country were forced to cover up cigarettes and tobacco products from public view after evidence showed that cigarette displays in shops can encourage young people

 The Government believes covering them will help young people resist the temptation to start smoking.
 It is also hoped it will help adults who are trying to quit.